feathersjs/docs/services/readme.md

 - `id` the identifier for the resource.
 A resource is the data identified by a unique id.
 - `data` is the resource data
 - `params` can contain any extra parameters, for example the authenticated user. `params.query` contains the query parameters from the client (see the [REST](../rest/readme.md) and [real-time](../real-time/readme.md) providers).
 - `callback` is an optional callback that can be called instead of returning a Promise.
-It is a Node-style callback function following the `function(error, data) {}` convention.
+It is a Node-style callback function following the `function(error, result) {}` convention.

 These methods basically reflect a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) interface: